aijaz/blog/content/posts/2010/2010-02-04-what-is-an-f-stop.markdown

----
 comments: false
 date: '2010-02-04 22:20:37'
 slug: what-is-an-f-stop
 title: What Is An F-Stop?
-Category:
-- Photography
+Category: Photography
-tags:
-- Cameras
-- Lenses
+Tags: Cameras, Lenses
----

 In a [previous article](http://www.aijazansari.com/2010/01/23/how-camera-lenses-work/) we looked at how lenses work.
 We learned about the focal length.
 Today we'll focus on camera lenses and what the term _f-stop_ means.